abhrac/A_Study_On_Binary_Image_Representations/README.md

 A study of various transformations on compressed binary image representations

 ## Setup
+All implementations are in Python 3.6.5.
 An Anaconda setup in Linux is preferred, however a Windows setup would also do.

 * Anaconda for Linux (Python 3.6)
 https://docs.anaconda.com/anaconda/install/linux/